clarkie/dynogels/README.md

 ### Support

-Vogels is provided as-is, free of charge.
+Dynogels is provided as-is, free of charge.
 For support, you have a few choices:

 - Ask your support question on [Stackoverflow.com](http://stackoverflow.com), and tag your question with **vogels**.
 - If you believe you have found a bug in vogels, please submit a support ticket on the [Github Issues page for vogels](http://github.com/ryanfitz/vogels/issues).
 We'll get to them as soon as we can.